cberger1/2048_ai_bot/README.md

 # 2048_ai_bot
-2048 Game to practice ai in python
+2048 game to practice ai in python